Research with Faculty

 The National Survey of Student Engagement has also identified study abroad as a high-impact learning activity.
 In addition to the plethora of wonderful faculty-led programs, Whitworth honors students can take advantage of other off-campus opportunities, including several organized by IES and one at Oxford University.

 Whitworth Honors promotes internships.
 Honors students receive priority consideration and partial funding for some elite internships at the Smithsonian, in Washington, D.C.
+Students can choose between fall semester and Jan Term programs.

 The cohort model encourages collaboration and support between student peers.
 Honors students become part of a community of student scholars.